eBay/TrustFabric/identity/Mapping.md

 In Kubernetes multiple options exist for implementing the mappings:

-1. Simple mapping: Leverage Clusters, Namespacesand , Deployments (including `deplpoyment`, `rc`, `statefulset` etc.) values to represent the workspace, application and deployment respectively.
+1. Simple mapping: Leverage Clusters, Namespaces and Deployments (including `deplpoyment`, `rc`, `statefulset` etc.) values to represent the workspace, application and deployment respectively.
 This model does have lot of limitations for a large deployment with multiple clusters.
 But for a smaller deployment, this may work well.
 1. Leverage `Workspace`, `Application` and `AppInstance` kinds introduced in the [Kubernetes Models](./K8S.md).
 CRDs and controller implementation is needed to make this mapping work along with few admission control web-hooks and federation.
 This approach is recommended only for large deployments (with multiple clusters)
 1. Other mappings using  combination of Kubernetes constructs (Cluster, Namespace, Deployment, etc) along with CRDs (environment, VPC etc) can be used to model application model as well.